 Here are a few ways that your school can support families to tap into existing assets and apply strengths-based principles to family partnerships:

-- Engage your community partners.
-For example, host workshops during Open House or Back To School night that highlight organizations that support families’ basic needs, like financial assistance, food banks, and more.
-By connecting families with community resources, schools can boost family capacity and empower them to engage with their schools.
+• Collaborate with community leaders and local partners.
+Host workshops during Open House or Back-To-School night that highlight organizations that support families’ basic needs, like financial assistance, food banks, and more.
+Secondary schools can also partner with the local community college to help high schoolers explore higher education as one of several pathways available to them after graduation.
+By connecting families with critical resources, schools can boost family capacity and empower them to partner with their schools.

 4. Create inclusive opportunities

-Culture plays a huge role in how families believe they should and can participate in their child’s education.
-Because of this, inclusive family engagement programs account for cultural differences, however subtle, to empower diverse families.
+Culture plays a huge role in how families believe what they should and can do in service of their child’s education.
+Therefore it is crucial that family engagement programs account for differences in cultural backgrounds, however subtle, to empower diverse families.

-Making school activities and other family engagement programming available in families’ preferred languages is a great place to start with culturally responsive engagement.
-However, schools’ strategies can move beyond translating materials to creatively and inclusively encourage community engagement in student learning.
+Making school activities available in families’ preferred languages is a great place to start with culturally responsive engagement.
+But schools can move beyond translating school materials to creatively and inclusively encourage community engagement in student learning.

 Make it your own